Code-Gains/DX11-Engine/README.md

 # DX11-Engine

-# *The project is currently on a short break until I work out a plan for features, because I want the project to be be more serious and well structured.*
+# *The project is currently on a short break until I work out a plan for features, because I want the project to be more serious and well structured.*

 I am building a DirectX11 graphics engine to learn the basics of graphics programming.
 The project is setup in a way, that you can clone it, open the solution with VS2022 and run it.